 Synthetic hair brushes, combs, and hair ties are bad for the environment.
-Zero waste alternatives include bamboo or wooden combs and brushes with natural bristles.
-Also, choose hair ties made with natural rubber or fiber instead of synthetics.
+Zero-waste alternatives include bamboo or wooden combs and brushes with natural bristles.
+Also, choose eco-friendly hair ties made with natural rubber or fiber instead of synthetics.

 Switch from regular plastic lighter to a reusable model or an electronic lighter.

-You can have zero waste holidays with eco-friendly gift wrappers.
-Opt for compostable or flowering seeded gift wrap that allows you to give gifts not just to your friends but to the earth as well.
+You can have zero-waste holidays with eco-friendly gift wrappings; opt for compostable or flowering-seeded gift wrap that allows you to give gifts not just to your friends but to the earth as well.

-Related: Thinking gift wrap, we've a bunch of ideas for zero waste christmas over here to inspire a low waste holiday season.
+Related: Thinking of gift wrap, we have a bunch of ideas for zero-waste Christmas to inspire a low-waste holiday season.

-Making zero waste swaps is not something you may be able to do at once, but there is always room in your life for improvement.
-This list of zero waste swaps is great for just getting started with a zero-waste lifestyle and those who already do.
+Making all these zero-waste swaps is not something you may be able to do at all at once, but there is always room in your life for improvement.
+This list of swaps for low-waste alternatives is great for those just getting started with a zero-waste lifestyle and those who already do.

 Cardinale, M., Kaiser D., Lueders, T. et al. Microbiome analysis and confocal microsocopy of used kitchen sponges reveal massive colonization by Acinetobactar, Moraxella and Chryseobacterium species.